- The Washington Times - Thursday, February 19, 2026

 D.C.
 Mayor Muriel Bowser requested federal aid from the Trump administration in cleaning up the massive sewage spill that contaminated the Potomac River.

-Ms. Bowser on Wednesday asked President Trump to declare a federal emergency after a critical sewer line ruptured last month and caused about 250 million gallons of untreated waste to flood the river.
+Ms. Bowser asked President Trump on Wednesday to declare a federal emergency after a critical sewer line ruptured last month and caused about 250 million gallons of untreated waste to flood the river.
 The Jan.
 19 pipe break is considered one of the largest sewage spills in U.S. history.

 The mayor sought the Federal Emergency Management Agency’s help with fixing the fractured segment and monitoring the Potomac’s water quality.
 Researchers from the University of Maryland detected potent amounts of disease-carrying bacteria in the river, especially near the site where the pipe broke.